aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.drawing.charts/axisdisplayunit/_index.md

 ---
 title: AxisDisplayUnit
 second_title: Aspose.Words for C++ API Reference
 description: Provides access to the scaling options of the display units for the value axis.
+To learn more, visit the  documentation article.
 type: docs
 weight: 14
 url: /cpp/aspose.words.drawing.charts/axisdisplayunit/